patilv/kdnlang/index.md

 ### Interactive comparison of total enrollments with and without Spanish, and comparison between one or more languages

-The interactive chart shown below begins with a comparison of the total enrollments in 11 languages (upper line) being studied here with the total enrollments in 10 languages, after dropping Spanish (lower line). **Hovering over the chart can provide information on the value during a particular year.** The chart suggests that after dropping Spanish, total enrollments in the remaining 10 languages appear to be increasing at a sluggish pace.
+The interactive chart shown below begins with a comparison of the total enrollments in 11 languages being studied here  (upper line) with the total enrollments in 10 languages, after dropping Spanish (lower line). **Hovering over the chart can provide information on the value during a particular year.** The chart suggests that after dropping Spanish, total enrollments in the remaining 10 languages appears to be increasing at a very sluggish pace.
 In fact, total enrollment numbers (without Spanish) are still lower than they were in 1965 or 1968, when the overall US population was substantially lower than it is now.

 #### Further Interactivity